Sunday, 21 June 2015

 1750.
 During the mid c18 the chapel was built (Chapelthorpe was in the Parish of Sandal Magna).

 1785.
-Thomas Beaumont of Chapelthorpe (the owner of Darton, who having lived for some years at Chapelthorpe, has moved to Darton quite recently) now dies, leaving one son Thomas Richard Beaumont, whose marriage in due course brings him Bretton Hall.
+Thomas Beaumont formerly of Chapelthorpe (who now lives at Darton) now dies, leaving one son Thomas Richard Beaumont, whose marriage in due course brings him Bretton Hall.

 No comments: